Jclavo/ranqhana-frontend/README.md

 ## Production

-SB Admin Angular come with a production ready Dockerfile and build scripts.
+Store App come with a production ready Dockerfile and build scripts.

 You can get Docker [here](https://www.docker.com/get-started)